noaa-pifsc/esd-arp-resources/_pages/occ_team.md

   image_caption: "2023 NCRMP: use of liftbags for soundtrap deployment.
 Credit: NOAA Fisheries"
   alt: "Team image 2"
   title: "How do we survey"
-  excerpt: "We deploy stand-alone instruments on the reef for several years such as <b>STRs, CAUs, and BMUs</b>.
-We also deploy an assortment of instruments like <b>diel suite</b> for a week. <b>Water samples and CTD surveys</b> are conducted off dive boats or NOAA research vessels. <b>Carbonate budgets</b> methodology was also adapted for Pacific coral reefs."
+  excerpt: "We deploy stand-alone instruments on the reef for several years such as <b>STRs</b> (subsurface-temperature-recorders), <b>CAUs</b>  (calcium-accretion-units), and <b>BMUs</b> (bioerosion-monitoring-units).
+We also deploy an assortment of instruments called a <b>diel suite</b> for a week (includes PAR, DO, ADCP, pH, etc.). <b>Water samples and CTD surveys</b> are conducted off dive boats or NOAA research vessels at random, fixed, and offshore sites.
+The <b>carbonate budgets</b> methodology, which we adapted for Pacific coral reefs, estimates whether a reef is growing, shrinking, or at a tipping point."
 feature_row4:
 - image_path: https://www.fisheries.noaa.gov/s3//dam-migration/pacific_islands_ecosystem_science.jpg?itok=z_yxxhzO
   image_caption: "Credit: NOAA Fisheries"